How to Use App Control for Business (WDAC) to Secure Your Devices

 Check Supplemental Policy was Merged

-1. Now enter the xml data as a supplemental policy in the App Control for Business Configuration page.
+1. Now, enter the XML data as a supplemental policy in the App Control for Business Configuration page.

 Add the XML Data to the Intune Profile